A

 Matching Funds

-See cost sharing.
-Financial contribution by the university required by a granting agency as a condition for receiving a contract, grant, or award.
+A financial contribution by the university required by a granting agency as a condition for receiving a contract, grant, or award.
 A form of cost sharing at a significant level, for example, two sponsor dollars to one MIT dollar, or one sponsor dollar to one MIT dollar.

-Modified Total Direct Costs.
-Per A-21, the base of costs to which the negotiated F&A rate is applied.
+The base of costs to which the negotiated F&A rate is applied.

 N

-National Academy of Sciences
+National Academy of Sciences (NAS)

-National Aeronautics and Space Administration
+National Aeronautics and Space Administration (NASA)

-The National Council of University Research Administrators
+National Council of University Research Administrators (NCURA)

 New and Competing Proposals

-Proposals submitted for the first time and thus competing for funding, or ongoing projects that must re-compete for funding prior to the expiration of the original award.
+This refers to proposals submitted for the first time and thus competing for funding, or ongoing projects that must re-compete for funding prior to the expiration of the original award.

-National Institutes of Health. http://www.nih.gov/
+National Institutes of Health (NIH)

 No-cost Extension

-An extension of the period of performance beyond the expiration end date of the award established in the terms.
+A No-cost Extension is an extension of the period of performance beyond the expiration end date of the award established in the terms.
 Extensions are sometimes needed to allow the principal investigator to finish a project.
 No additional funding is provided by the sponsor.

 Non-Competing Renewal